rgveronika/Titanicproject/README.md

 graph = graphviz.Source(dot_data)
 graph.render("random_forest_tree")
 ```
+RF Accuracy: 0.76

 Confusion Matrix:
 Balanced predictions with fewer errors across both classes.
 ![image](https://github.com/user-attachments/assets/f49683ef-9ddf-412b-80f2-710240d2ed37)
 Strength: Reduces overfitting and provides feature importance.

 The Random Forest Best Fit Tree Visualization makes it easy to understand how the model makes decisions.
-Whether the passenger was in third class (Pclass = 3) is the most important factor affecting survivability, and this is where the tree starts.
+The random forest model determined whether the passenger was in third class (Pclass = 3) is the most important factor affecting survivability, and this is where the tree starts.
 Since it had the biggest influence on survival prediction, this feature acts as the primary decision point.

 The left branch of the model indicates a better chance of survival if the passenger was not in third class (Pclass ≠ 3).
 After that, the following choice usually considers sex, where being female greatly improves survival odds.